Concepts

 );

 A specialization of Readable for ABI-decoded contract reads.
-The resolver carries a contract address; the method binds function selector + args + return decoder automatically.
+The Callable<T> returned by an ERC binding carries the calldata + a decode function; you pass it through eth_call and then decode the bytes.
 ERC method bindings (@ethernauta/erc/20/methods/balance-of, etc.) all return Callable<T>.

 Trackable<T>

-import { create_tracker, wait_for_receipt, watch_transaction } from "@ethernauta/transaction";
+import { create_tracker, wait_for_receipt, watch_transaction, window_store } from "@ethernauta/transaction";

 );